auth0/docs/articles/user-profile/index.md

 Inside a single Auth0 tenant the users are shared between applications.
 The idea here is that the all the applications in a single tenant will usually belong to the same app.

-For total separation you can create a new tenant.
-To do this click on tenant name on top right of the dashboard and select **+ Create Tenant** .
+For total separation, you can create a new tenant.
+To do this, click on tenant name on the top right of the dashboard and select **+ Create Tenant** .
 If you have multiple tenants, you can easily switch between them from the tenants menu.

-If you need to restrict some users to certain applications you can use rules.
+If you need to restrict some users to certain applications, you can use rules.
 Inside a rule, the `context.clientName` and `context.clientID` variables are available to check which application the user is using for login.
 See [this rule for an example](https://github.com/auth0/rules/blob/master/rules/simple-user-whitelist-for-app.md).

 You can also restrict users from applications by configuring a new connection and only giving access to a specific application.
-To enable application access for a connection go to the the **Settings** section for a connection and click on the **Applications** tab, here you can enable/disable any application.
+To enable application access for a connection, go to the the **Settings** section for a connection and click on the **Applications** tab; here you can enable/disable any application.

 ## Keep reading